MileHacker Logo

 • The Big Hollow Trail: A paved, multi-use loop trail (5.4 miles) works for bicycles and hikers.

-• The Mammoth Cave Railroad Trail: A crushed gravel trail (9 miles one-way) stands relatively flat.
+• The Mammoth Cave national park Railroad Trail: A crushed gravel trail (9 miles one-way) stands relatively flat.

 • Always wear a helmet when cycling.
-Be aware of other trail users.
+Be aware of different trail users.

 • Visitors bring their own bicycles to ride on designated trails.